 Manual Ability Classification System (MACS) for Cerebral Palsy

 The Manual Ability Classification System (MACS) is a method of classifying how well children with cerebral palsy can use their hands to manipulate objects in the course of day-to-day activities.
-It should not be used as a stand-in for maximal performance.
-The scale takes into account how children use their hands in tandem rather than separately.
+The classification is determined based on observations from a person who knows the child well.
+It takes into account how children use their hands in tandem rather than separately.

-The MACS seeks to take into account clinically significant distinctions in manual ability in order to provide clear delineations between the tasks that a child can accomplish in everyday life.
-MACS provides more fine distinction than prior categorizations of mild, moderate and severe impairment.
+MACS provides a more fine distinction than other categorizations of mild, moderate, and severe impairment of hand function.
 The aim of this classification was to create a metric similar to the Gross Motor Function Classification System (GMFCS), but specifically for hand movement.

 The developers of the Manual Ability Classification System have developed numerous MACS resources, including an informational leaflet and a simple flowchart for classification.
 More information about the system can be found on the MACS website.

-The attorneys at ABC Law Centers Reiter & Walsh, P.C. have devoted their careers to ensuring that children with cerebral palsy and their caregivers obtain proper financial recompense for the medical negligence that caused their cerebral palsy.
+The attorneys at ABC Law Centers have devoted their careers to ensuring that children with cerebral palsy and their caregivers obtain proper financial compensation if their cerebral palsy was caused by medical negligence around the time of birth (a birth injury).
 The firm takes the stance that these errors are preventable, and those who committed errors that led to harm must be held accountable for their mistakes.
 Our firm has focused only on birth injury and cerebral palsy cases since attorney Jesse Reiter began practicing law in 1987.
 We have won many cases for our clients, and we hope that you will contact us if you believe you have a case.
-We are reachable 24 hours a day, 7 days a week via phone at 1-888-419-2229, live chat (as seen to the tab on the left side of this screen) and via our online contact form here.
+We are reachable 24 hours a day, 7 days a week via phone at 1-866-822-7484, live chat, and via our online contact form here.